maxmakesmods/Half-Life-VR/docs/contributing.md

 ---
 #### General

 Help with code is always very welcome.

-Before you dive into the code to tackle a bug or implement a feature, please join my Discord Server [Max Makes Mods](https://discord.gg/jujwEGf62K) and talk to me, so we won't accidentally work on the same issue in parallel.
+Current main maintainer is 7empest.
+Before adding or changing any code, create or take an issue and discuss the implementation with 7empest.
+Code changes require a Pull Request.

 ---
 #### Coding Style